jordus100/stf-console-api/README.md

 # Stf::Client

-Automation client for connecting to Smartdust STF devices.
+Automation client for connecting to Smartdust Lab devices via adb from cli.

 Designed with the following scenario in mind: